BME-nodeservers/udi-weatherflow-poly/README.md

 3. A WeatherFlow weather station and assocated account

 # Release Notes
+- 3.0.16 04/10/2022
+  - separate out rain queries from uom query. station may have more than one device that can collect rain data.
 - 3.0.15 04/09/2022
   - check for yesterday's rain before using it.
 - 3.0.14 03/15/2022